 Michigan State University requires all students and staff to be vaccinated against COVID-19.

-A Michigan State University employee is suing the school over its vaccine mandate, arguing she has “robust immunity” after recovering from a COVID-19 infection.
+A federal judge has ruled against a Michigan State University employee who claimed in a lawsuit that the school’s vaccine policy is unconstitutional and irrational because she already has “robust immunity” after recovering from a COVID-19 infection.

-According to the lawsuit, Norris’ immunologist Dr. Hooman Noorchashm advised her that it’s not medically necessary to get vaccinated because recent antibodies tests showed she was immune to reinfection.
+In her complaint, Norris said her immunologist advised her that it’s not medically necessary to get vaccinated because recent antibodies tests showed she was immune to reinfection.
 But studies have shown

-that recovering from COVID-19 doesn’t guarantee immunity, and antibodies wane over time.
+that recovering from COVID-19 doesn’t guarantee immunity, and antibodies diminish over time.
 Research also suggests that vaccines offer stronger protection than natural immunity alone, especially against variants.

-“If you have had COVID-19 before, please still get vaccinated,” CDC Director Dr. Rochelle Walensky said earlier this month.
+“If you have had COVID-19 before, please still get vaccinated,” CDC Director Dr. Rochelle Walensky said in August.
 “Getting the vaccine is the best way to protect yourself and others around you, especially as the more contagious delta variant spreads around the country.”